moise-mulungu/mixed-react-projects/project-info/teamdm/tech/javascript/vocabulary/js-vocabulary.md

 ## parameter VS argument: depends on the context
 * parameter: when _defining a function_, you specify parameters
 * argument: when _calling a function_, you pass arguments to the function

+## parsing vs execution code

+### parsing
+In this phase, the JavaScript engine reads the source code.
+It checks the syntax of the code and creates a data structure known as the Abstract Syntax Tree (AST).
+If there are any syntax errors (like missing brackets or typos), they are detected in this phase and a SyntaxError is thrown.
+The parsing phase does not involve running the code, it's only about understanding the structure of the code.

+### execution
+After the parsing phase, if no syntax errors are found, the JavaScript engine proceeds to the execution phase.
+In this phase, the engine runs the code line by line.
+It allocates memory for variables, performs computations, and carries out any actions specified by the code (like modifying the DOM, making network requests, etc.).
+If there are any errors that occur during the execution of the code (like trying to access an undefined variable or calling a non-existent function), they are detected in this phase and the appropriate error (like a ReferenceError or TypeError) is thrown.